 - 1. A level and IB are more suited to theoretical learning; - 2.
-BTECs and T Levels are great for those who enjoy practical experience and coursework;

-- 3. EPQ offers the chance to earn more UCAS points as well as undertaking a project centred around your child's personal interests; - 4.
-Apprenticeships, traineeships and internships provide on the job training and valuable experience.
+BTECs and T Levels are great for those who enjoy practical experience and coursework; - 3.
+EPQ offers the chance to earn more UCAS points as well as undertaking a project centred around your child's personal interests: - 4.
+Apprenticeships, traineeships and internships provide on the job training and valuable experience. ensure your child prepares in advance.